Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Blake D. Moret - Rockwell Automation, Inc.

 One of the things that contributes to the growth as well is for a lot of that business, it involves value add as well.
 So engineering services, panel fabrication.
-So it's not just the list of (44:20) products, but it's also the value add that increases the value of those sales.
+So it's not just the loose products, but it's also the value add that increases the value of those sales.

 Joe Ritchie - Goldman Sachs & Co.
 LLC